Updated on January 26, 2021 by Asher Fergusson

 Italy’s climate is generally temperate and dry.
 In Rome, Italy’s most popular destination, winter temperatures hover at a high of 13 degrees—but scale up quickly to a scorching 40 by mid-summer.
 The south experiences a much milder winter, and equally hot summers but with a much more agreeable breeze.

 Northern cities, like Milan, are considerably cooler, with average winter temperatures hovering around 6 degrees.
 Summers are equally sweltering, but winter and spring are quite rainy—making April, May, and October the best months to visit.

 A general rule of thumb is to check the weather region by region to plan according to your activity—and avoid peak tourist season.

 3. What to do in Italy?

 What isn’t there to do Italy?
-Home of the Roman empire, with Carthaginian heritage and beautiful beaches in Sicily, the World’s Best Restaurant in Modena, and the Renaissance art collections in Florence… Italy is paradise to many.
+Home of the Roman empire, with Carthaginian heritage and beautiful beaches in Sicily, the World’s Best Restaurant located in Modena, and the Renaissance art collections in Florence… Italy is a paradise for many.

 4. Do they speak English in Italy?